 And it’s fair to say this alone would be an improvement, considering the backlash the UK government have faced on a range of different issues in the last year.
 But there’s even more that can be done on the very front line of the public sector, too.

 Whether it’s central or local government, healthcare or education establishments, or even housing development providers, communication can be enhanced.
 Even with all of this extra scrutiny, and a relentlessly shrinking budget.

 Upgrade without updating

 It’s now possible to completely revamp your existing IT and telecoms network without resorting to an overhaul of the equipment.
-The flexibility and lower operating costs of technologies including SIP Trunks and hosted phone systems offer a cost-effective alternative to organisations that simply don’t have the budget for more costly upgrades.
+The flexibility and lower operating costs of technologies, including SIP Trunks and hosted phone systems offer a cost-effective alternative.
+This is great for organisations that simply don’t have the budget for more costly upgrades.